ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Experiment Setup

-We first investigate whether an LLM can accurately estimate its own confidence in a factual statement.
-If so, we can rely on this estimation to choose between internalized neural knowledge and external symbolic knowledge.
-We measure confidence in two ways: \textit{self-reported confidence}, and \textit{consistency of answers}.
-We focus on the three short-form benchmarks: Head-to-Tail, SimpleQA, and CRAG.
-We investigate the \textit{calibration} between confidence and QA accuracy; that is, when the model has a confidence of 0.8, is the QA accuracy close to 80\%?

-\paragraph{Confidence vs. Accuracy:} To obtain self-reported confidence, we prompt the LLM to directly provide a confidence score between 0 and 1 along with its answer (prompt template in Appendix~\ref{prompt:self-confidence}).
-We remove missing answers, divide the reported confidences by equal-sized quantile bins, and plot the average accuracy within each bin.
-The top panels in Figure~\ref{fig:confidence-main} show the calibration, leading to four observations.
-(We in addition compare calibration for head, torso, tail entities in Appendix~\ref{subsec:popularity}).
+We prompted the LLM to directly provide a confidence score between 0 and 1 along with its answer (prompt template in Appendix~\ref{prompt:self-confidence}).
+We removed missing answers, divide the reported confidences by equal-sized quantile bins, and plot the average accuracy within each bin.
+We investigated the \textit{calibration} between confidence and QA accuracy; that is, when the model has a confidence of 0.8, is the QA accuracy close to 80\%?
+Figure~\ref{fig:confidence-main} shows the calibration, leading to three observations.
+(We in addition compare calibration for head, torso, tail entities in Appendix~\ref{subsec:popularity} and with consistency of answers in Appendix~\ref{subsec:consistency}).

 \begin{enumerate} \item The self-reported confidence is mostly positively correlated with QA accuracy, but LLMs tend to be over-confident (the correlation curves are below the ideal calibration dashed line).
 For example, when Llama-3.1-70B predicts a confidence of 80\% on CRAG, the real accuracy is only 33\%. \item Notably, for the same model series, the smaller model is often more confident than the larger model (with an exception of Claude3.5 on CRAG), demonstrating the interesting correlation between ignorance and self-assurance. \item Finally, the overconfidence is more pronounced when answering SimpleQA questions than on other benchmarks.
 A sample of 50 questions from SimpleQA shows that the questions are often nuanced for fairly popular entities (e.g. \textit{``What was the first line after the salutation in the letter sent to Sardar Patel by Abhay Charan De?", ``In which month and year was Service Pack 3 for Windows Fundamentals for Legacy PCs released?''}), possibly causing LLMs to be over-confident. \end{enumerate}